wdehoog/shoutcast-sailfish/readme.md

 #### Usage
   * Press a Station will start playing it
   * Swipe the player area left/right will load previous/next Station (only for pages having a Station list)
+  * When configured to do so instead of playing a stream in the built in player it will call `openUri` on a MPris Player.

 ### Development
 This project is developed with the Sailfish OS IDE (QT Creator).